rails/jquery-rails/README.md

 //= require jquery_ujs
 ```

-If you are running Rails 5.1 and up, `jquery_ujs` is not needed anymore and you can just add:
+If you are running Rails 5.1 and up, and if you have included `//= require rails-ujs`, then `jquery_ujs` is not needed anymore.
+You can just add:

 ```js
 //= require jquery